openanalytics/shinyproxy-config-examples/20-ecs-minimal/README.md

 - [`terraform/6_shinyproxy_lb.tf`](terraform/6_shinyproxy_lb.tf): configures a
   LoadBalancer:
-  - **aws_security_group.lb**: creates a security group for the LoadBalancer, such that it is accessible from the internet
+  - **aws_security_group.lb**: creates a security group for the LoadBalancer, such that it's accessible from the internet
   - **aws_lb.lb**: creates
     an [Application Load Balancer (ALB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html)
   - **aws_lb_target_group.lb** creates a target group for the LoadBalancer (ECS automatically puts the ShinyProxy container as a target in it)
-  - **aws_lb_listener.lb** creates a listener group for the LoadBalancer (the port on which it is accessible)
+  - **aws_lb_listener.lb** creates a listener group for the LoadBalancer (the port on which it's accessible)
 - [`terraform/7_shinyproxy_sg.tf`](terraform/7_shinyproxy_sg.tf): creates a
   security group (**aws_security_group.shinyproxy-sg**) for ShinyProxy:
   - ensures ShinyProxy can be accessed by the LoadBalancer